Homewood Campus of Johns Hopkins University: Architecture

 A second campus expansion, called Charles Commons, was completed in September 2006.
 It is located across North Charles Street from Homewood, at 33rd Street between Charles and St. Paul Streets.
-The approximately 350000 sqft development includes housing for approximately 618 students, with supporting amenity spaces; a central dining facility and specialty dining area with seating capacity of approximately 330; and an approximately 29000 sqft book store run by Barnes and Noble College Division.
+The approximately 350000 sqft development includes housing for approximately 618 students, with supporting amenity spaces; a central dining facility and specialty dining area with seating capacity of approximately 330; and an approximately 29000 sqft book store run by Barnes and Noble College Division until 2024, when Hopkins took over the operation.
+This occurred in conjunction with the opening of the brand new Bloomberg Student Center completed in 2025.

 The Decker Quadrangle development constituted the last large building site on the contiguous Homewood Campus.
 Its first phase included a visitors and admissions center (Mason Hall), a computational sciences building (Hackerman Hall), and an underground parking structure, which together created a new quadrangle, south of Garland Hall, named in honor of Alonso G. and Virginia G. Decker.
 Construction was completed and the new buildings and quadrangle were dedicated in 2008.
 Importantly, the project established a new public entrance for the campus and recognizes the potential for future growth of campus activities sited across Wyman Park Drive to the west.